trychlos/pwix-accounts-manager/README.md

     An optional array of tabs to be displayed before the 'roles' tab (if any).

+- `tabsBefore`

+    An optional array of tabs to be displayed before the 'ident_tab' tab.

 ## Permissions management

 This package can take advantage of `pwix:permissions` package to manage the user permissions.